meshtastic/firmware/README.md

 This software is 100% open source and developed by a group of hobbyist experimenters.
 No warranty is provided, if you'd like to improve it - we'd love your help.
 Please post in the chat.

 ## Meshtastic Android app
-The source code for the Meshtastic Android app is [here](https://github.com/geeksville/Meshtastic-Android).
+The source code for the (optional) Meshtastic Android app is [here](https://github.com/geeksville/Meshtastic-Android).
 Soon our first alpha release of will be released here:
 [![Download at https://play.google.com/store/apps/details?id=com.geeksville.mesh](https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png)](https://play.google.com/store/apps/details?id=com.geeksville.mesh&referrer=utm_source%3Dgithub%26utm_medium%3Desp32-readme%26utm_campaign%3Dmeshtastic-esp32%2520readme%26anid%3Dadmob&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1)